audreyqyfu/LATE/README.md

 Install `tensorflow` to use CPUs and `tensorflow-gpu` to use GPUs.

 ## Usage
+Note: In the current version of LATE, code described below needs to run where the Python scripts included in this distribution are stored on your computer.
+Imputation and analysis will generate folders in the same directory.
+Datasets used for imputation or analysis (e.g., the input, the reference, or the ground truth) may be stored elsewhere.
+### An example of running LATE
-- example 1: `python example_late.py -mode='late' -infile='../data/example.msk90.hd5'`
+- Imputation: `python example_late.py -mode='late' -infile='../data/example.msk90.hd5'`
   - `example_late.py` reads in the input data, sets parameters and calls function `late_main` to perform imputation.
   - Default values for imputation and analysis parameters are provided in `global_params.py`, and may be modified in `example.py`.
-- example 2: after running example 1 and generating the folder 'step2/', one may run analysis to summarize and visualize imputation results.
+- Analysis of imputation results: after running imputation and generating the folder 'step2/', one may run analysis to summarize and visualize imputation results.
     `python example_analysis.py -mode='analysis' -infile='../data/example.msk90.hd5'`
-- In the current version of LATE, imputation or analysis needs to run where the Python scripts included in this distribution are stored on your computer.
-Imputation and analysis will generate folders in the same directory.
-Datasets used for imputation or analysis (e.g., the input, the reference, or the ground truth) may be stored elsewhere.
+### An example of running TRANSLATE
+- Step 1: `python example_translate_step1.py -mode='pre-training' -infile='../data/ref_example.mdk50.hd5'`
+  - This step runs LATE on the reference data `ref_example.mdk50.hd5`.
+  - This step creates folder `step1/` and stores the output.
+- Step 2: `python example_translate_step2.py -mode='translate' -infile='../data/example.hd5'`
+  - This step runs LATE on the input data `example.hd5`.
+  - This step creates folder `step2/` and stores the output.
+- Note: `example_translate_step1.py` and `example_translate_step2.py` are identical in this example, although the parameters used for training may be specified differently.

-### mode:
+### Mode:
 - `late`:
   - Random initialization;
   - Trains the autoencoder on the input dataset (no reference data);